-100% whole wheat loaves may be made with a bread machine with the basic bake program.
-100% whole wheat loaves involve the whole wheat program.
-Formulas that aim for sandwich loaves with an moderately open crumb use a dough with enhanced visco-elastic properties.
-The dough is enhanced with vital wheat gluten or bread flour.
-It is enriched with fats – oil or butter – and sugar in the form of molasses, honey, milk, brown sugar or refined sugar.
+100% whole wheat loaves may be made with a bread machine in the whole wheat program.
+High WW flour formulas that aim for sandwich loaves with an moderately open crumb use a dough with enhanced visco-elastic properties; the dough is enhanced with vital wheat gluten or bread flour and enriched with fats – oil or butter – and sugar in the form of molasses, honey, milk, brown sugar or refined sugar.

 The manufacturer’s recipe for the whole wheat program is a suggestion of how produce a goof loaf with whole wheat flour, water, salt, added gluten, sugar, fats, and dry yeast in 4 hour program.
 Zojirushi’s recipe for 100% Whole Wheat Bread provides medium (1.5 lb.) and large (2 lb.) loaf formulas for the Zojirushi machines with large pans such as the BB-PAC20.
 I used those recipes to find out how to leaven 100% whole wheat for that device, a precaution to avoid overflowing or collapsing loaves.